Skip to content

 The semester generates feedback.

-The flagship implementation demonstrates that students can practice professional engineering behaviors in an academic course when the course is designed around evidence, review, and accountability.
+The flagship implementation demonstrates that students can practice professional engineering behaviors in an academic course when the course is designed around evidence, review, accountability, and operational thinking.

 The implementation does not prove that every institution should copy Loyola’s course structure.

-It proves that ETIS doctrine can be implemented in a real educational environment.
+It demonstrates that ETIS doctrine can be implemented in a real educational environment.

 Two-Cycle Engineering Model